 The idea is to show that every element of the project is performed as intended.
 There should be evidence that data is secure and accurate, there has been no security breach, and no one has tampered with the product.
 Additionally, there should be evidence that the product was kept within conditions that are favorable to the product’s efficacy and safety.
 This is the only way to realistically anticipate the impact the product will have on the consumer.

-The next step of validation is thermal mapping.
-Loggers are placed strategically throughout a room or container in order to identify the most hot and cold areas.
-Either the areas are altered to fix the temperature extremes, products are moved from the areas, or sensors are permanently positioned in the areas.
+You also need to prove that your sensors are placed strategically in your container or facility to ensure a quality read.
+Temperature mapping validation is when data loggers are placed throughout a room or container in order to identify the most hot and cold areas.
+Either the areas are altered to fix the temperature extremes, products are moved from the areas at risk, or sensors are permanently positioned in the areas.
+Mapping justifies qualification.

 04 The Audit Trail